 Zermatt is located in the southwestern portion of Switzerland at the foot of the Matterhorn and the local language remains German.
 Today there are about 5,500 permanent residents; however, Zermatt had humble beginnings as a rural agricultural village community.
 Zermatt weather permits excellent skiing conditions year-round which appeals to avid skiers and winter outdoor enthusiasts.

 There are many important dates in the history of Zermatt; however, some are more notable with regard to the development of Zermatt as a European tourist destination.
 In 1838, a surgeon in Zermatt known as Lauber opened the first inn.
 The Hotel Cervie only had three beds at that time.
 By 1852, the first post office opened and began to carry mail between Zermatt and Visp.
 However, probably the most important date in Zermatt’s history is directly tied to Europe’s most famous mountain.

 No one had successfully climbed the Matterhorn and most thought it was impossible until a group of seven brave men proved them wrong in 1865.
 Several previous attempts had been made from the Italian side of the mountain; however, this time the group ascended from Zermatt.
 On July 14, the group made history by successfully ascending the Matterhorn.
 This impressive achievement was mixed with tragedy as four of the men lost their lives in a tragic fall during their descent along the north wall.
 However, news of the group’s successful climb spread around the world and placed Zermatt firmly on the map as one of the best European locations for skiing and mountain climbing.

 It is impossible to describe how beautiful and unique Zermatt is or explain in detail its full, rich history in a simple article.
-Therefore, let Zermatt Accommodation help you find the perfect Zermatt hotel for your Matterhorn ski vacation so that you can experience the wonder and beauty of Zermatt for yourself.
+Find the perfect Zermatt hotel for your Matterhorn ski vacation so that you can experience the wonder and beauty of Zermatt for yourself.